 Alcohol

 Buying alcohol in Oman can be complicated and costly, and there are strict laws and lifestyle customs to abide by.
-If you would like to buy and drink alcohol in Oman, you must procure a liquor permit.
-The amount of alcohol you can buy is limited to your monthly income.
-It is illegal to purchase alcohol that exceeds 10 percent of your monthly income.
+If you would like to purchase and drink alcohol in Oman, you must procure a liquor permit.
+The amount of alcohol you can buy is limited based on your monthly income.
+It is illegal to purchase alcohol that exceeds 10 percent of your monthly gross salary.
 An authorised residence card is required to get a permit.

 Alcohol can only be bought and consumed in establishments and restaurants with a proper licence to sell it, and if rules are not followed, you may face hefty fines.
 With a liquor permit, you can also buy alcohol from bottle shops for home consumption.